yadvi12/yadvi12/README.md

  <br>
 ⮞ I've also been the mentor at GirlScript Summer of Code and Hack the Mountains Hackathon.
  <br>
-⮞ I've worked as an ambassador at LinuxWorld Informatics Pvt Ltd because helping others is the best way to help ourselves.
+⮞ I've worked as an student ambassador at LinuxWorld Informatics Pvt Ltd and Hack the Mountains because helping others is the best way to help ourselves.
  <br>
 ⮞ And because I love opensource, I've been a contributor at Ansible Galaxy by building a Kubernetes cluster with the help of Ansible.
  </p>